bsmg/beat-saber-community-wiki/mapping.md

 # Publishing Songs
 One your song has been mapped, lighted, and playtested and it’s a finished product you’re ready to release it to the world on [BeatSaver](https://beatsaver.com).

->Please **do not** upload an incomplete WIP map to BeatSaver.
-Anyone who plays your WIP without practice mode will create a new leaderboard for that map.
-See the [Playtesting](/mapping#playtesting) section for instructions.
+>Please **do not** upload an incomplete WIP map to BeatSaver; Uploading to BeatSaver equates to "Putting it on the store shelf" and should only be your final version.
+Anyone who plays your WIP without Practice Mode will create a new leaderboard for that map.
+See the [Playtesting](/mapping#playtesting) section for instructions.{.is-danger}
-{.is-danger}

 ## BeatSaver
 BeatSaver is the public repository for all custom Beat Saber maps.
 Songs must be in the 2.0 song format (files are .dat and .egg) to be compatible.
 To release a map: